 Preparing this information before starting the application will help the process go more quickly.

-- Highest and lowest grade level of students on your team
+- Highest and lowest grade levels of students on your team

-- Team Demographics Counts (including race/ethnicity, gender, disabilities free/reduced lunch status, home schooled, Title 1, etc)
+- Team Demographics Counts (including race/ethnicity, gender, disabilities, free/reduced lunch status, home schooled, Title I, etc)

-- Team Adult Support: Names, Involvement Status, Contact Information, Company/Organization Affiliation, & Alumni status.
-(Note: This information helps us to connect additional grant opportunities to teams and provide involvement counts to grantors & sponsors).
+- Adult Team Supporter Information: name, email, school/company affiliation, team role, status as FIRST Alumni (Note: This information helps us to connect additional grant opportunities to teams and provide involvement counts to grantors & sponsors).

 FIRST® in Texas does not sell or share any information that is part of the application, except to provide aggregated, unidentifiable information to our grantors and as generalized community statistics.